ebrukardas/time-reminder-daemon/how-to-daemon.md

-Windows (Using Task Scheduler)
+Create daemon in Windows (Using Task Scheduler)

     Steps:
     1 Save the script as time_announcer.py in a permanent location (e.g., C:\scripts\time_announcer.py).

     2 Use pythonw.exe (runs without opening a terminal).
 Find its path using:
         $ where pythonw